Article ID: 892 - Last Modified: January 30, 2014

 I want to do a transition state search with Jaguar, but the atom numbering for my product and reactant entries is different, and I can't run the calculation.
 How do I change the atom numbering?

 The matching of the atoms for a transition state search is done on the order of the atoms in the Jaguar input file.
 This means that the atom names and atom numbers must match.
 As Maestro automatically sets the atom numbers in a structure, you cannot simply renumber the atoms.
 However, you can reorder the atoms in the Jaguar Edit panel, then rename them, as follows:

 - Open the Jaguar panel (a single point calculation will do).

 - Click and hold the Settings (gear) button on the Job toolbar, and choose Edit.
 The Edit Job panel opens, showing the input file.

 - Cut and paste the lines of the input file to reorder the atoms (CTRL+X, CTRL+V).

 - Click OK in the Edit Job panel.
-The structure in the Workspace is updated.
+The structure in the Workspace is updated with new atom numbers.

 - Open the Atom Properties tab of the Build panel (Edit → Build → Atom Properties).

 - Choose Atom Name from the Property option menu.